Caulfield railway station: Transport links

 Caulfield station has one tram connection and two bus connections.
-The route 3/3a tram service operates from nearby Derby road up towards the city and down towards Malvern East.
+The route 3 tram service operates from nearby Derby road up towards the city and down towards East Malvern.
 The station has two bus connections; route 624 from Kew to Oakleigh station and the route 900 SmartBus from Caulfield station to Stud Park Shopping Centre in Rowville.
 The station does not have an accessible tram platform or a bus interchange and instead is operated through on-street bus and tram stops.
 Caulfield station is also a major hub for train replacement bus and coach services due to the junction located east of the station.
 The station has numerous train replacement bus and coach stops located north and south of the station, with the ability for the southern carpark to be converted into a transfer point.